-Lupin anthracnose is considered to be a significant biosecurity threat to Victoria's lupin industry.
+Lupin anthracnose (LA) is considered to be a significant biosecurity threat to Victoria's lupin industry.

-A review of Victoria's Lupin anthracnose market access requirements has recently been completed.
-Findings from the review identified the need for several amendment to these requirements, to ensure consistency with appropriate biosecurity risk management principles.
+A review of Victoria's LA market access requirements was completed in 2015.
+Findings from the review identified the need to make several amendments to these requirements, to ensure consistency with the appropriate biosecurity risk management principles.

-New market access arrangements for Lupin anthracnose host material, used machinery and packages come into force December 1 2015.
+New market access arrangements for LA host material, used machinery and packages came into force on 1 December 2015.

 Certification requirements for lupin anthracnose host material

-Findings from the IRA identified some of the mitigation measures applied in the existing regulatory system are not least trade restrictive and therefore require amendment.
-Information obtained through stakeholder feedback has been used to guide revisions to the LA regulatory arrangements.
+Findings from the IRA identified that some of the mitigation measures applied in the existing regulatory system were not least trade restrictive, and therefore required amendment.
+Information obtained through stakeholder feedback was used to guide revisions to the LA regulatory arrangements.

 Key changes to importation requirements